 The Bergin Hunt and Fish Club

-This is the former location of the Bergin Hunt and Fish Club.
+This is the former Bergin Hunt and Fish Club.

-Previously, the Bergin crew was run by Carmine Fatico.
+A senior Gambino figure named Carmine "Charley Wagons" Fatico had previously run the Bergin crew.
 However, he had to be replaced after he was sent to prison for stealing fur coats.

 Although Gotti also ran the Ravenite Social Club in Little Italy, that didn't fall under his control until 1985, when he orchestrated the murder of Paul Castellano and became the new boss of the family.

-The Bergin Hunt and Fish Club was founded during the 1960s, after Fatico decided to move his base from East New York to Ozone Park.
+The Bergin Hunt and Fish Club was founded during the 1960s, after Fatico moved his base from East New York in Brooklyn to the Ozone Park neighborhood of Queens.
 His decision to move away from Brooklyn was reportedly motivated by the neighborhood's growing population of African Americans and Puerto Ricans.

 In 1972, Fatico was convicted of loan sharking and ordered to stay away from his crew.
 Consequently, he decided to appoint Gotti as his acting capo.